When the weather begins to get cooler gardeners know it’s time to think about how to protect plants from frost.

 Mulching Your Plants

-Popular and common mulching materials include piled-up leaves, bark, pine needles and straw.
+Popular and common mulching materials include piled-up leaves, bark, pine needles, plastic sheeting and straw.
 Mulch locks in humidity and heat during the cold weather; for optimal results make mulch about 2 to 3 inches deep.

 Cold Frames For Plants